JETSCAPE/JETSCAPE.github.io/README.md

 # The JETSCAPE Organization Website

-## **Site Currently Under Construction**

 This repository hosts the JETSCAPE Organization Website.

 The site is
 automatically updated and deployed through GitHub Actions when changes are pushed (or pull requests are merged) to the main branch.

-The site is live at https://jetscape.github.io and will soon also be reachable at https://jetscape.org.
+The site is live at https://jetscape.github.io and is also reachable at our https://jetscape.org domain.

 ---
 JSON files in the [/data](/data) folder are used to populate lists and tables throughout the site.
 To update those lists and tables, update the corresponding JSON file.